ngugimuchangi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1. Function that swaps the value of two integers using pointers
 2. Function the calculates the length of a string
 3. Function that prints out a string using _putchar and pointers
+4. Function that prints out string in reverse
+5. Function that reverses the order of characters in a string